15 Best Hikes in Sydney (From Bush to Coast)

 Grade: Easy / moderate

-The scenic hike around Manly Dam is a 7.3 km circuit bush trail offering panoramic views of the dam and the lake created by it.
+The hike around Manly Dam Lake is a picturesque 7.3 km circuit, offering panoramic views of the lake and its surrounding bushland.

-Manly Dam Reserve is now a popular recreational area with many activities in and around the lake, such as swimming, hiking, mountain biking, picnicking, and water skiing.
+Manly Dam Reserve is a popular recreational spot, providing a range of activities in and around the lake, including swimming, hiking, mountain biking, picnicking, and even water skiing.

 Distance: 7.3 km (circuit)